2025 Drinking Water Quality Report

 We have been working to identify service line materials throughout the water system and prepared an inventory of all service lines in our water system.
 To access this inventory, Please Contact Public Works Department at 910-893-0318 for a copy of the most up to date version.

 Protection of drinking water is everyone’s responsibility.
-You can help protect your community’s drinking water source(s) in several ways: (examples: dispose of chemicals properly; take used motor oil to a recycling center, volunteer in your community to participate in group efforts to protect your source, etc.)
+You can help protect your community’s drinking water sources in several ways: Dispose of chemicals properly, take used motor oil to a recycling center, volunteer in your community to participate in group efforts to protect your source, etc.

 What EPA Wants You to Know